edamame-course/2015-tutorials/for_review/josh/2015-06-02-digital_normalization.md

 * This tutorial will contribute towards an understanding of **metagenome analysis**

 ##Learning Objectives
-* Use digital normalization to remove excess data
+* Use digital normalization to remove redundant data
 * Trim/Filter out errors from sequences by identifying low coverage kmers in high coverage areas

 ***